 North Unit Camping – Juniper Campground

 We didn’t camp in the North Unit however, we want to share the information about The North Unit’s Juniper Campground.
 It’s about five miles from Highway 85.
-And like Cottonwood, the primitive campground is open to tents and RVs with no hookups.
+Like Cottonwood, the primitive campground is open to tents and RVs with no hookups.

-Next time we visit, we definitely will camp at Juniper Campground to enjoy more of the North Unit.
+Next time we visit, we definitely will want to camp at Juniper Campground to enjoy more of the North Unit.

-When planning your visit , we highly recommend this Theodore Roosevelt National Park National Geographic map of the park.
-We collect these maps because the illustrate hiking trails and topography.
-Also, they are waterproof and won’t tear at the folds.
+When planning your visit , we highly recommend this Theodore Roosevelt National Park Trails Illustrated Topographic Map.
+It illustrates all of the hiking trails and topography within the Park.
+The full-size foldable map is waterproof and won’t tear at the folds which is perfect to take on your hikes..